6th Year Christmas Revision Course

 - This is a very popular question on the LC and has appeared on the examination, in Section 2, every year for the last 30 years.
 It is worth 25% of the examination paper.

-- This topic appears in Section 1 or Section 2 of the Paper and can be worth 25% of the examination Paper.
+- This topic appears in Section 1 or Section 2 of the Paper and can be worth 25% of the examination paper.

-Product Costing
+Marginal Costing

-- This topic appears in Section 3 of the examination paper and allows students a detailed knowledge of costing and pricing decisions made by businesses.
-It is worth 20% of the examination paper.
+- This topic appears in Section 3 of the examination Paper and allows students a detailed knowledge of costing and pricing decisions made by businesses.
+It is worth 20% of the examination Paper.

 Club Accounts